 150th Anniversary of the Alaska Treaty of Cession

-To commemorate the significant event, the Alaska Historical Society is coordinating a statewide calendar of events, promoting discussions by posting a series of articles and images and documents on this website, and providing links to sources for additional information along with news about commemoration activities.
-The public is invited to submit material to our Statewide Calendar of Events by using our online Event Submission Form.
-Please direct questions and concerns to email@example.com.
+To commemorate the significant event, the Alaska Historical Society coordinated a statewide calendar of celebratory events, promoting discussions by posting a series of articles, images and documents on this website, and providing links to sources for additional information along with news about commemoration activities.